César Monasterio (golfer)

 César Omar Monasterio (born 28 November 1963) is an Argentine professional golfer.

+Career

-Monasterio was born in Tucumán.
+Monasterio was born on 28 November 1963, in Tucumán.
 He turned professional in 1990.

-Since 2003 Monasterio has played extensively in Europe on the European Tour and its development tour, the Challenge Tour.
+Since 2003, Monasterio has played extensively in Europe on the European Tour and its development tour, the Challenge Tour.
 He won the 2005 Abierto Telefonica Moviles de Guatemala on the Challenge Tour, and in 2006 captured his first European Tour title at the Aa St Omer Open, which was an official money event on both tours.